Best used hybrid cars 2021

-The original hybrid, and still the first one that comes to mind when you mention the word, the Toyota Prius is now into its fourth generation.
-On the used market, this third-generation model (2009-2015) is perhaps the most interesting prospect, due to the huge number of cars available at a wide range of price points.
+The Prius is, for many, the original hybrid and still the first one that comes to mind when you mention the word.
+On the used market, a third-generation model (2009-2015) is perhaps the most interesting prospect, due to the huge number of cars available at a wide range of price points.

 Prices range from about £6,000 for early cars, which use the very reliable 1.8-litre petrol-electric drivetrain and have decent standard kit and a spacious interior and boot.
 Yet the newer model that's still in production is a better car overall.
 We found a 2019 car for £15,000 with only 1,500 miles on the clock, which looks like good value.
 After all, the current Prius is incredibly comfortable, good to drive and highly efficient.
 Read our full Prius used buyer's guide here.